 Properly filing gst returns ensures compliance and helps taxpayers manage their GST liabilities effectively.

-Tax Laws Before GST in India
+Tax Laws Before Goods and Services Tax in India

 In India’s pre-GST era, the indirect tax structure was complex, with various taxes levied by both state and central governments.
 Here’s a breakdown of the key aspects of the tax structure before GST: